jladuval/speaking/README.md

 * Using images and gifs is a great way to lighten up serious topics.
 Overusing gifs looks a little tacky though.
 Aim for at most one every two slides.
 * Don't read directly from your slides unless it's for effect.
 Use them to let the audience (and yourself) know what you're about to speak about.
 * For larger presentations, dwelling on one slide for a long period of time often causes people to lose interest.
-* Don't use a piece of paper for reference as if you are nervous and your hands are shaking then the paper will rustle.
+* Don't use a piece of paper for reference as if you are nervous and your hands are shaking it will be a lot more obvious.
 * Make your slides available to the audience.

 ## Speaking

 * If you don't have a microphone, pick a group nearer to the back of the room and pretend you're speaking to them directly.
-* To prevent your voice shaking take deep breaths or stop and take a glass of water.
+* To prevent your voice shaking take deep breaths or stop and take a sip of water.
 * Face the audience.
 * Keep your hands out of your pockets.
 If you don't know what to do with your hands then gesture to your slides.
 If that still feels awkward then hold a drink.
 * Smile, keep a good posture, be confident.